SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 This query consists of 1 phrase.
 The basic structure is *action + resilience/impacts/plans + disasters*

+Under actions, we considered including the Paris agreement as article 7 is relevant to this target.
+However, most results were not relevant (e.g. results about what would happen to rainfall under the Paris Agreement goal of 1.5...).

 The terms for disasters contain both general terms and specific disaster types.
 We have used the hazards listed in <a id="disasters">[Murray et al., (2021)](#f5)</a> to make a list of disasters based on their classification of hazards into hydrological/meteorological, geohazards, environmental, chemical, biological, technological, and societal.
 We have included the hydrological and geohazards under "natural" disasters.

 ``` Ceylon =